birdayz/nodered-operator/README.md

 - module/package CRD

 ## TODO
-- Technical admin user for Operator to talk to node-red api
+- [x] Technical admin user for Operator to talk to node-red api
+- delete modules if module CR is removed. finalizer?

 ## Development